Top 10 Most Rebellious Rock and Metal Bands

 Slayer

-Slayer was an American thrash metal band from Huntington Park, California, formed in 1981 by guitarists Jeff Hanneman and Kerry King.
-They rose to fame with their 1986 album Reign in Blood, and are considered one of the Big Four of thrash metal, along with Metallica, Megadeth, and Anthrax.... read more
+Slayer is an American thrash metal band from Huntington Park, California, formed in 1981 by guitarists Jeff Hanneman and Kerry King.
+They rose to fame with their 1986 album Reign in Blood and are considered one of the Big Four of thrash metal, along with Metallica, Megadeth, and Anthrax.... read more

 It's like this: all you hair metallers can wear your girly hair and makeup, tight leather pants, and other ridiculous things.
 We're going to go underground and get successful because we're talented, not because of our image.
 Oh, and while we're at it, let's make brutal Satanic music to agitate those butthurt conservative Christians.
 Love: Tom, Kerry, Jeff, and Dave